kasdja/Radar2PCG-A-Non-contact-phonocardiogram-PCG-measurement-method-using-mmWave-radar/README.md

 ## Citation

-If you use this code or dataset in your research, please cite our paper:
+If you want to use this code or dataset in your research, please cite our paper:

 @article{LIU2026111190,
   title   = {A Deep Learning-based Non-contact Phonocardiogram Measurement Method Using mmWave Radar},